jfields7/plot-tools/README.md

   files and stores them in a single place.
 This is useful for plotting derived variables which depend on variables stored across multiple files (e.g., needing metric data from ADM outputs and velocity data from primitive outputs).
+* `load_sph_vtk.py`: Defines the `SphericalData` class for reading in spherical VTK dumps.
+  Contains functionality for 3D plots of data on a sphere.

 Here are some limitations of the tools:
 * `BinaryData` streams data off the disk a mesh block at a time.
 While this is more